codersMom/angular100-labs-2020-06-22/Ch05-Directives/1ngFor/README.md

 ## Objectives

 - Use ngFor to display all albums
--

 ## Steps

-now, in AlbumList - use ngFor to have as many albumCard as needed add more data if needed form .json
+1. Now, in AlbumList - use ngFor to have as many albumCards created as needed

+1. Copy the array from the data folder to have more than 3 albums

-display all albums in array using ngFor
+1. Display all albums in array using ngFor